BIGJRA/BIGJRA.github.io/rejuv.md

 Relationship Points).
 Back downstairs, try to leave through the top and you'll get teased again.
 Try to leave through the bottom.

-After… something… Saki gives you a *Revive* if you kept the Magma Stone, but if not, you'll finally get the T.M. for Magma Drift!
+After... something...
+Saki gives you a *Revive* if you kept the Magma Stone, but if not, you'll finally get the T.M. for Magma Drift!

 Head up through the newly destroyed door.
 Go up and activate the Neutral